checkout page examples

 Brandless

-Brandless is a commerce platform that makes shopping easy whether online store or in stores, and they really care about your well-being.
+Brandless is a commerce platform that makes shopping easy, whether online or in-store, and they care about your well-being.

 They’ve updated the checkout page with brand colors.